nicktagliamonte/In-the-City/README.md

 ## Upcoming Work:

 ### Phase 6: Working Demo
 Keep adding individual game elements in a "test data" format.
-- Player Leveling Mechanics
-    - Pay attention to the fact that both max and remaining carry weight will need to increase.
-    - Pay attention to the fact that party members should also level up here.
-    - Pay attention to the fact that this should come from EXP -- that will make side quests worthwhile without fully breaking the game.
-      - You can have EXP from (fights, stealth achievements, bartering achievements) be static per region and scale with the leveling equation.
 - Put a quest in the (room? game?
 NPC friend?).
   - Decide what quests do to `gamestate`.
     - Probably it will have to change the region (major quests at least) once complete.